chocolatey/choco-wiki/Home.md

 ## Chocolatey?
 Chocolatey is a global PowerShell execution engine using the NuGet packaging infrastructure.
 Think of it as the ultimate automation tool for Windows.

 Chocolatey is designed to work with all aspects of Windows software (wrapping installers, zips, scripts and executables) with a single unified interface that allows managing all aspects with packaging and versioning.
 This includes both internal and external software.
-Chocolatey is beneficial for the following reasons:
+Chocolatey is beneficial for some of the following reasons:

 * Scriptable
 * Silent installations, upgrades and uninstalls.